OBRYI/univer2022/README.md

-# univer2022
+# Calculation and graphics work
-University studies.
-Visualization of graphical and information, in particular
+Visualization of graphical and information